 Smart Crowd does not provide any investment advice and no assessment is made to determine if an investment is suitable for investors.
 All information is provided to help you make your own informed decisions.
 You must rely on your own due diligence before investing, if in doubt, please seek the advice of an independent financial adviser.

-As noted above Client Money will be held in the UK, outside the DIFC and the market practices, insolvency and legal regime applicable in that jurisdiction may differ from the regime applicable in the DIFC.
+As noted above Client Money will be held in the UAE, outside the DIFC and the market practices, insolvency and legal regime applicable in that jurisdiction may differ from the regime applicable in the DIFC.